pixelhandler/ember-http-mocks-rethinkdb-adapter/README.md

     ember install:addon ember-http-mocks-rethinkdb-adapter

-## Generator: http-mocks-db
+## Generator: http-mock-db

 This addon uses Ember CLI generators to create a mock that is backed up by a document store db, i.e. RethinkDB

-    ember generate http-mocks-db `your-resource-name-pluralized`
+    ember generate http-mock-db `your-resource-name-pluralized`

-For example use `ember generate http-mocks-db posts` for a collection of post models.
+For example use `ember generate http-mock-db posts` for a collection of post models.
 And with Ember data return `return this.store.find('post', { sortBy: 'date', order: 'desc', limit: 100 })` from your route's model hook.
 After creating some records with the db administration tools, then